Search

 Champion Collards Seeds

 60 days.
 Brassica oleracea.
 Open Pollinated.
 Champion Collards.
 The plant produces excellent yields of dark green collard leaves.
+It is a popular Southern collard greens variety prized for its heat, bolt, disease, and cold resistance and is widely adapted across many U.S. climates.
+This is an improved version of Vates Collards and one of the most bolt-resistant collards on the market.
 Great with a touch of olive oil and garlic, and served with ham or pork chops.
 Perfect steamed, boiled, or stir-fried.
-This is an improved version of Vates Collards.
-The most bolt resistant collards on the market.
+A waxy leaf surface provides natural protection against cabbage worms.
+A traditional green grown in the South.
 Frost Resistant.
-Waxy leaf surface provides natural protection from cabbage worms.
-A traditional green grew in the South.
+A 1979 heirloom variety that was developed by the Agricultural Experimental Station in Virginia.
 An excellent choice for home gardens and market growers.
-A 1979 heirloom variety that was developed by the Agricultural Experimental Station in Virginia.
 United States Department of Agriculture, PI 66278.
-A variety from the USA.
+An heirloom variety from the USA.

 $3.00 $2.50